 The laser can remove professional, amateur (homemade), traumatic and surgical tattoos.

 How many treatments will it take to remove a tattoo?

-On the average, professional tattoos require 6-8 treatments, while amateur tattoos require 4-5 treatments, all spaced approximately four to six weeks apart.
+On the average, professional tattoos require at least 6-9 treatments, while amateur tattoos require much less, all spaced approximately six to eight weeks apart.
 The number of treatments depends on the amount and type of ink used, and the depth of the ink in the skin.

 Does the laser remove colored tattoos?

 Dark (blue, black) and red inks will resolve the best.
 Oranges and purples usually fade as well.
 Green and yellow inks are the most difficult to remove, and additional treatments are needed to produce significant fading.